NFiete/dire/config.md

 |defns|A list of possible definitions.
 Each element of a defns is a list of definitions for the given word.
 The order of the words is the same as that in words.|
 |sentence|The sentence as selected by finding text which starts with a element of card\_starts, and ending with a element of card\_ends|
 |context|The context as selected by finding text which starts with a element of context\_starts, and ending with a element of context\_ends|

+## max\_word\_length

+The maximum length to scan for a word.
+The bigger this is the more accurate the results will be, but it will be slower.